(Originally written March 23, 2020)

 This is the part where things started to come together.
 Ayla and I were trying to figure out how to actually approach the forecasting part.
 We landed on a grid that looked a bit like this:

 The initial canvas

 First, one axis became time extending from now, +3mo, +6mo, +12mo, + 18mo, and +36 months.
-Then the other axis became the the “order” of decision: environment to resources, resources to inflection point, inflection to catastrophe with the two assessments beside it.
+Then the other axis became the “order” of decision: environment to resources, resources to inflection point, inflection to catastrophe, with the two assessments beside it.

-First, Environment cards were chosen based off of what we were facing right now.
-(We started with one of us being sick, though hopefully we aren’t).
+First, Environment cards were chosen based on what we were facing right now.
+(We started with one of us being sick, though hopefully, we aren’t).
 Then looked at the resources that we had access to and what we were lacking.
-In the above scenario, we’re well set up for supplies and consumables, but honestly, don’t feel well covered by the the public health system.
+In the above scenario, we’re well set up for supplies and consumables, but honestly, don’t feel well covered by the public health system.
 This is an entirely subjective judgement: we might actually be well covered, but it’s just the feel there.

 Next, we move on to the Inflection Point, which in this case is the made-up “Denmark explicitly emphasises Danish citizen wellbeing over foreign residents.”
 This being purely speculative, we wanted to explore what would happen.

 The first assessment canvas